-The first step is proving that, with high probability (say, with probability at least 5/6), the set U dominates6 all but an $\epsilon/8$ fraction of the vertices of G that have degree at least $\epsilon N/8$.
-This step is quite straightforward.
+The first step is proving that, with high probability (say, with probability at least 5/6), the set U dominates all but an $\epsilon/8$ fraction of the vertices of G that have degree at least $\epsilon N/8$, where a set U dominates a vertex v if v is adjacent to some vertex in U. This step is quite straightforward.
 The next step is proving that this implies that for every 2-partition of U there exists at least $\epsilon N^2/2$ (ordered) vertex-pairs that are each a witness against this 2-partition.
 The implication is proved by confronting the following two facts: